gpdowney/lightweightLSAT/docs/index.md

 ## What are my bona fides?
 Who am I to tell you how to study for the LSAT?

 *The lightweight LSAT* reflects the lessons I learned in over 5 years of teaching the LSAT for a luxury test prep company.

-It describes the actual system I used to score a 180 (a perfect score) on the March 2020 LSAT.
+*The lightweight LSAT* describes the actual system I used to score a 180 (a perfect score) on the March 2020 LSAT.

 ## How do you get the most out of *the lightweight LSAT*?

 Your brain is unique.
 So you *must* adapt my system for yourself.

-Here are some tips for making the *The lightweight LSAT* work for you:
+Here are some tips for making the *the lightweight LSAT* work for you:

 - Test out my ideas.
 Experiment on real LSAT questions.
 - Start small.
 Try out new skills one question at a time and without a timer.